-The launch of the LibertyLink trait will allow Australian canola growers to use Liberty[®] Herbicide (glufosinate-ammonium) over the top for broadspectrum in-crop weed control.
+The availability of varieties containing the LibertyLink trait gives Australian canola growers the option of using Liberty® Herbicide (glufosinate-ammonium) over the top for broad-spectrum in-crop weed control.

 The LibertyLink trait was developed using genetic modification and LibertyLink varieties are GM.